Campbell Creek Science Center

 Anchorage, AK 99507

-Educational Partners: Anchorage School District, US Fish & Wildlife Service, USGS, Friends of the Campbell Creek Science Center, Trailside Discovery Camp, Student Conservation Association, USDA Forest Service, Alaska Department of Fish and Game, Anchorage Waterways Council, University of Alaska Anchorage, Anchorage Audubon Society, and Alaska Native Plant Society
+Partner Information: Anchorage School District, US Fish & Wildlife Service, USGS, Friends of the Campbell Creek Science Center, Trailside Discovery Camp, Student Conservation Association, USDA Forest Service, Alaska Department of Fish and Game, Anchorage Waterways Council, University of Alaska Anchorage, Anchorage Audubon Society, and Alaska Native Plant Society

 How would you like to have a rippling creek in your classroom?
 Or a quiet aspen forest?
 How about a network of snowshoe hare trails?
 Or a field of dancing wildflowers?
 Located on BLM's Campbell Tract, the Science Center offers students the opportunity to experience the wonders of the outdoor classroom.
 Our outdoor programs have a hands-on, minds-on focus that promotes awareness, understanding, and appreciation for the subarctic environment.